-Baby, it’s hot outside!
-Here are 9 easy to make refreshing drinks for summer you will love!
+Here are 9 easy to make refreshing drinks for summer or any time of the year!
 Some of them you can make ahead of time for any party or get together.
 I love those kinds of recipes that are ready when you are.
 I have a couple of family reunions this summer and I know exactly which one I will be taking.
 Hint: it has ice cream in it.
 It’s my favorite!

 These recipes were handed down to me by my mom via some very tattered recipe cards!!

 9 Easy To Make Refreshing Drinks